adambard/learnxinyminutes-docs/raku-pod.html.markdown

 inline code can be created using the `C<>` code.

 ```
-In Raku Perl 6, there are several functions/methods to output text.
+In Raku, there are several functions/methods to output text.
 Some of them
 are C<print>, C<put> and C<say>.
 ```

 ### Comments

-Although Pod blocks are ignored by the Raku Perl 6 compiler, everything indentified as a Pod block will be read and interpreted by Pod renderers.
+Although Pod blocks are ignored by the Raku compiler, everything indentified as a Pod block will be read and interpreted by Pod renderers.
 In order to prevent Pod blocks from being rendered by any renderer, use the `=comment` directive.